Total steps: 6

 Continuing straight past the groves, follow the path as it curves through the woodland.
-You'll eventually reach a fork in the path.
-Turn sharp left to head back to the start point.
+You'll eventually reach a path junction with the paved multi-use trail.
+Turn left to head back to the start point.

 From iconic coastal paths to picturesque countryside routes, discover top spots in the East of England to enjoy gentle strolls and invigorating hikes in nature.

 Find out more about the places in our care with accessible trails to explore with pushchairs, wheelchairs and mobility aids.
 Experience nature without having to go off the beaten track.